 New Hawks' head coach isn't really new at all.

-Prior to his arrival in Chicago, he coached five seasons at the University of Pittsburgh (2008-12).
+He then went on to coach five seasons at the University of Pittsburgh (2008-12).
 He won 54-percent of his matches in the competitive Big East Conference and took them to a school-record five consecutive conference berths.
-During his tenure, he coached three All-Americans, five All-Region selections, 11 All-Conference nods, and a Big East Player of the Year and Libero of the Year.
+During his tenure, he coached three AVCA All-Americans, five All-Region selections, 11 All-Conference nods, and a Big East Player of the Yearand Libero of the Year.
 His team had the highest grade-point-average (GPA) in the department two of his five years at Pitt.

 Rens has been highly active in national volleyball circles, serving as a member of the NCAA Division I Head Coaches Committee and as a voter in the USA Today Top 25 Coaches Poll.